snowflakedb/pdo_snowflake/README.rst

 OKTA Authentication
 ----------------------------------------------------------------------

 PHP PDO driver for Snowflake supports OKTA Authentication.

+Before proceeding, please ensure that OKTA Authentication is set up for both server and client side.
+For more information, please consult `Configure OKTA for External OAuth <https://docs.snowflake.com/en/user-guide/oauth-okta#configuration-procedure>`

-To connect to Snowflake database using OKTA Authentication, specify the data source name (dsn) parameters as follows:
+To connect to Snowflake database using OKTA Authentication, create a new PDO object and specify the data source name (dsn) parameters as follows:

 .. code-block:: php
     $dbh = new PDO("snowflake:account=$account;authenticator=<OKTA authenticator URL>", $oktauser, $oktapwd);

 where:

+- :code:`account` is your snowflake account name
+- :code:`authenticator` is your OKTA authenticator URL
 - :code:`oktauser` is your okta username
 - :code:`oktapwd` is your okta password